jrpotter/notebook/notes/c23/storage.md

 ### Static

-An object whose identifier is declared without storage-class specifier `_Thread_local`, and either with external or internal [[c23/index#Linkage|linkage]] or with the storage-class specifier `static`, has static storage duration.

-Its lifetime is the entire execution of the program and its stored value is initialized only once, prior to program startup.
-Initialization *always* happens.
+Objects with a static storage duration have a lifetime that span the entirety of the program execution.
+Such objects are always initialized, prior to program [[c23/runtime|startup]].

 %%ANKI
 Basic